 These days, she hopes to revisit the fundamentals of programming and create more apps that make learning about Japanese culture fun.
 She fully embraces the latest innovations including using AI speakers to assist home tasks, vaccum robot to take care of cleaning when she is on a speaking tour, VR, ChatGPT, etc. For her, everyday is an adventure, filled with new activity, people and places.

 Wakamiya has waded through many eras in her long life.
-Born in 1935 and grew up during WW2 under fanatic militarism, then democracy installed by the Occupation Force, then a rise of Communism in the 60s and 70s, and finally the full bloom capitalism society during the 1980s’ bubble economy, Wakamiya has learnt the importance of distancing oneself from fleeting ideologies during constant changes.
-She strives to not attach to any idea or worry about others, but rather keep an independent mind.
+Born in 1935 and grew up during WW2 under fanatic militarism, she waded through democracy installed by the Occupation Force, a rise of Communism in the 60s and 70s, and finally the full bloom capitalism society during the 1980s’ bubble economy.
+Wakamiya has learnt the importance of distancing oneself from fleeting ideologies during constant changes .
+She strives to not attach to any idea or worry about others, but rather keep an independent mind .

 A bit disabled with her hand, she was met with scrutiny when she entered the workforce as a banker counting bills in the 1950s.
 But shortly after, counting devices were widely deployed, rendering her weakness irrelevant.
 She was then able to channel her strength in process and product design, and was transferred to the product planning division, something that was against the norm in a male-dominated society.
 She came to realize that what was deemed as a weakness is highly context-dependent.
 Rather than getting upset with what you cannot do well, focus on what you actually excel and find the right context to showcase it.